wdomitrz/clbla/README.md

 ## Types

 The language allows algebraic and functional types.
-To construct an functional type use `->`.
+To construct a functional type use `->`.
 For example `a -> a` is a type of the identity function.

 ### Types definitions